 The hardest part of all of this, is realizing that we need to do the work in order to get better.
 I would definitely encourage you to read this book for yourself and to start to work on changing your attitudes toward your body, your health, and your self-worth.
 Without attitude changes, healing is probably not going to happen.

-You can check out this book here.
-This is not an affiliate link.
+You can check out this book above.
 I purchased and read this e-book for myself.
 I have also purchased and plan to read Tami’s The Fibromyalgia Coach next.